Kaybe111/P1-Dedalus-Bloom-Consultancy/README.md

 The code for the CSS passed through Jigsaw with no problems after I fixed the first few warnings and errors which cropped up.
 These are documented in the commits.

 The code for the HTML also passed the W3Validator, after some fixes.
 There is however one point of note, regarding the contact form.
 Because I tried to include the link out ot the thank you screen via the button '''onclick''', this throws an error in the '''form''' as I had to enter a #-tag in the '''method''' attribute.
+I had to then fix this so it would still validate and navigate to the form by using the '''formaction''' attribute.

 ## Unfixed bugs

-The bug with the image on the contact.html page remains one that needs to be fixed.
+None to speak of

 # Deployment